North America's First Metal Miners & Metal Artisans

 Grinding was achieved through the use of locally available sandstones and other rock, which could be used just like the various rough to fine grit sandpaper and grinding wheels in use today.
 In the Keweenaw Peninsula, the Freda and Jacobsville sandstones were readily available to ancient artisans.
 The Freda Sandstone is a red/brown ferruginous sandstone, siltstone, and mudstone.
 This formation is at least 3700m thick.
 The Jacobsville Sandstone (over 3000m thick) is a red to white coarse to fine-grained feldspathic quartzose sandstone deposited in a rift flanking basin to the east of the Keweenaw Fault.
 Both of these sandstones are found in outcroppings, and in glacial till.
 Indigenous peoples in the Lake Superior Basin had all the tools necessary to mine native copper and fashion it into useful articles for their everyday use.

 Copper did not define the people of the Old Copper Complex, or those who followed, archeological evidence would suggest that copper had utilitarian, and perhaps ceremonial, uses but was not essential to their existence.
-Copper in the Lake Superior Region was an addition to stone materials, it never replaced stone.
-Native copper had a place in the lives of indigenous peoples for 7000 years, up to the 17th century.
+Copper in the Lake Superior Region was a complement to stone materials, it never replaced stone.
+Native copper had a place in the lives of indigenous peoples for at least 7000 years, up to the 18th century.

 It is the amateur archeologists, indian artifact collectors and metal detectorists who have defined the fullest extent of Old Copper Complex sites.
 There are not enough professional archeologists to scour the areas traversed by amateur archeologists, artifact collectors and metal detectorists.
 My father and I are aware of many sites, as are other collectors, that are unknown to professional archeologists, and which have produced, and continue to produce a multitude of copper artifacts.
 Finds by amateurs have established that there are Old Copper Complex sites scattered throughout Wisconsin, Michigan, Minnesota and Ontario, far more than have been reported by archeologists and archeological journals in recent times.
 As metal detectors have become more numerous and more sensitive, more and more copper artifacts are being found in areas where they were not previously reported.

-While not professional archeologists, my father and I have been collecting Old Copper Complex artifacts for more than 35 years and between us have amassed a collection of over 3600 copper artifacts, about 3200 of which have been self-collected, as well as some stone and pottery artifacts (different period) collected from the same area as the Old Copper Complex sites.
+While not professional archeologists, my father and I have collected Old Copper Complex artifacts for more than 35 years and between us have amassed a collection of over 3800 copper artifacts, about 3000 of which have been self-collected, as well as some stone and pottery artifacts (different period) collected from the same area as the Old Copper Complex sites.
 Our collection includes copper artifacts from Wisconsin, Michigan, Minnesota, Illinois, Kentucky, Iowa, North Dakota, South Dakota, New York, Manitoba and Ontario.

-All artifacts pictured on this website are from the collection of Dr. E.W.
-Johnson and David Johnson.
-These artifacts were all collected on private land with the permission of the land owner.
+All artifacts pictured on this website are from the collection of David Johnson, and the late Dr. E.W.
+Johnson.
+These artifacts were all collected on private land with the permission of the land owner, and no burial sites were disturbed.

 The collecting and study of Old Copper Complex artifacts is an interesting adjunct to my overall mining artifact collection.
 Click on "My Mining Artifact Website" below to see some of my mining artifact collection.
 To see additional Old Copper Complex artifacts in our collection click on the first button below.
 The second button will show you where artifacts in our collection were found.
 The third button below will take you to sources used for this website.
 Button four below will take you to my "Artifact Collecting" site showing where many of our artifacts were found.
 Button seven below will take you to other Copper Culture related websites.